 - High read speed – 85MB/s

-Samsung Evo+ is designed with the highest quality to achive best storage and performance ability for your switch.
+Samsung Evo+ is designed with the highest quality to achieve the best storage and performance ability for your switch.

 Therefore, with the 128GB, you can now easily download and store the eShop switch games and achieve faster gaming speeds at the same time.

 Also, on other devices such as smart devices, the SD card will record 4k and transfer files and data at a high speed.

 Further, the excellent storage capacity and superior build will allow it to achieve 90MB/S read and write speeds.

 1. Micro SD vs SD-HC vs SD-XC for my Nintendo Switch?

 Despite that Nintendo Switch is, by default, compatible with MicroSDHC cards, an additional update allowed it to support the MicroSDXC cards.

 So, what are the differences being the SD-XC vs SD-HC Micro cards?
-I highly regard the SanDisk SD card technology, and I discovered an article discussing SD-XC vs SD-HC card.
+I highly regard the SanDisk SD card technology, and I discovered an article discussing SD-XC vs SD-HC cards.

 The SD-HC card will hold a maximum of 32GB while the SDXC cards can extend to about 256GB.
 With a minor update, your Nintendo Switch will support the SD-XC cards.

 Therefore, if you will be downloading a massive amount of Bytes in form of programs, games, files, and data such as Virtual Console and eShop, then you might need to purchase the SD-XC micro-cards.

 2. 32GB/ 64GB/ 128GB/ 256GB Nintendo Switch Card?

 What about Nintendo switch sd card compatibility?
 This will mainly depend on your gaming and downloading patterns and habits.

-For example, a 64GB micro card will be enough if you rarely but Virtual Console titles and eShop.
+- For example, a 64GB micro card will be enough if you rarely buy Virtual Console titles and eShop.

 - However, for regular downloading of Virtual Console titles and eShop, you might need to go for the 128GB card.
 For Nintendo Switch, ensure that the SD card is at least class 10 speed graded.